alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-24-rule-on-commit-shirk-out-of-ignorance.md

 lang: en
 locale: en
 category: [fatwas, bidah]
-excerpt: "What is the ruling on making prostration and slaughtering for other than Allah out of ignorance?"
+summary: "What is the ruling on making prostration and slaughtering for other than Allah out of ignorance?"
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz